feathersjs/docs/why/vs/readme.md

 ## Feature Comparison

-> Due to the fact that ease of implementation is subjective and primarily related to a developer's skill set and experience we only consider a feature supported if it is officially supported by the framework or platform, regardless of how easy it is to implement (aka. are there official plugins, guides or SDKs?).
+> Due to the fact that ease of implementation is subjective and primarily related to a developer's skill-set and experience we only consider a feature supported if it is officially supported by the framework or platform, regardless of how easy it is to implement (aka. are there official plugins, guides or SDKs?).

 <!-- -->